-- BA in Dance (Contemporary) the final year cohort of 49 students graduated, with 96% of our students obtaining a 2.1 degree or above. - MA in Contemporary Dance Performance all 20 students (our largest ever cohort) achieved awards, 6 students were awarded a PGDip leaving at this stage of the award to take up roles in the dance world, with the remaining 14 students all being awarded an MA, 13 achieving a distinction and 1 a merit. - Access to Higher Education Diploma 25 students graduated with the full diploma and a further 3 students with course credits.
+- BA in Dance (Contemporary) the final year cohort of 53 students graduated, with 98% of our students obtaining a 2.1 degree or above, 62% being First Class Honours awards. - MA in Contemporary Dance Performance 23 students achieved awards, 5 students have taken an intermission in their studies to take up roles in the dance world and intend to return in 2020 to complete their MA studies, alternatively they may then choose to take up the award of a PGDip.
+Of the remaining graduates, 14 students were awarded an MA achieving a distinction and 2 students achieving a merit. - MA in Dance and Creative Enterprise 6 students graduated with the MA, 4 distinctions and 2 merits. - Access to Higher Education Diploma 26 students graduated with the full diploma and a further 1 student with course credits.

-The pre-vocational Centre for Advance Training for talented children and young people aged 13 to 18, which is run in conjunction with Northern Ballet, continues to flourish and this year the number of places we offered on the scheme was 62 over the three year groups.
+The pre-vocational Centre for Advance Training for talented children and young people aged 13 to 18, which is run in conjunction with Northern Ballet, continues to flourish and this year the number of places we offered on the scheme was 64 over the three year groups.